Day 1 London - In flight

 Day 2 Tashkent

-Upon arrival this morning, we transfer to the Lotte City Hotel (4T), or similar, where there is time to relax before lunch at a local restaurant, followed by a guided sightseeing tour of the city.
+Upon arrival this morning, we transfer to the Wyndham Tashkent Hotel (4T), where there is time to relax before lunch at a local restaurant, followed by a guided sightseeing tour of the city.
 Visit the remarkable Khast-Imam Complex, which includes the 16th century Barak-Khan Madrasah, the Mausoleum of Abu Bakr Kaffal Shashi and the Tillya-Sheykh Mosque.
 We will also visit the Museum of Applied Art and the traditional Chorsu Bazaar.
 Dinner this evening will be at a local restaurant.

 Day 3 Tashkent - Nukus